PURPOSE AI ALTERNATIVE · MARK MANSON AI MENTOR ALTERNATIVE

 heylife is in private beta as of 2026.
 Invites go out weekly.
 Join the waitlist and you'll get an email the moment your seat is ready.

 You get one life.
-Don't only reflect on it.
+Don't decide it with one voice.

-heylife.ai is the AI life companion alternative for people who want their tool to do the work, not just ask the next question.
+heylife.ai is the AI life companion alternative for people who want a room of honest takes on a real decision, not a single mirror.
 Private beta, weekly invites.